jundalisay/superb/content/en/superphysics/solutions/isaiah.md

 We call our AI as ISAIAH which stands for the Impartial Spectator Automated Intelligence Aggregation Hub:

 - Impartial Spectator (IS-) — the AI must be impartial.
-In pantrynomics, we achieve this by setting its base valuation to the common grain of the country that it is measuring
+In Supereconomics, we achieve this by setting its base valuation to the common grain of the country that it is measuring
 - Automated Intelligence (-AI-) — describes the AI as something that automates the existing thought-processing of whatever the Impartial Spectator's socio-political-economic goal is, whether it be price prediction, capital flows prediction, election prediction, legislation prediction, population demographic prediction, disease prediction, etc.
 - Aggregation Hub (-AH) — describes the centralization of the functionalities of the AI as a single cohesive unit, manifesting as socio-economic singularity.
 Nowadays, these functionalities are called 'skills' as Alexa Skills or 'actions' as Google Actions.